qoherent/ria-hub-docs/docs/content/.Development/hacking-on-gitea.md

 Our continuous integration will test the code passes its unit tests and that all supported databases will pass integration test in a Docker environment.
-Migration from several recent versions of Gitea will also be tested.
+Migration from several recent versions of RIA Hub will also be tested.

 Please submit your PR with additional tests and integration tests as appropriate.